5l1v3r1/Maigret-For-iOS/README.md

 ## Installation
-You try maigret on App Store immediately, and if you have iOS developer access, you can compile it yourself (will opensource later.).
+You try Maigret on App Store immediately, and if you have iOS developer access, you can compile it yourself (will opensource later.).

 ### 1. get Magireti from App Store